anyamemensah/recodeR/README.md

 dictionary, set the `dict_type` argument to `string` or `numeric`, respectively.
 By default, this argument is set to `all`.
-Each ‘recoding’ dictionary contains the unique column names to be recoded, a set of two-sided formulas that map old values to new values, default values to use when no matching (old) value is found, and a column indicating whether the new values to be applied are strings (1) or not (0).
+Each ‘recoding’ dictionary contains the unique column names to be recoded, a set of two-sided formulas that map old values to new one, default values for any unmatched original values, and a column indicating whether the new values to be applied are strings (1) or not (0).

 ``` r
 recoding_dict <- create_recode_dict(df = grad_app_dict,